Applelo/Better-Admin-Users-Search/readme.txt

 == Description ==

-This plugin improve the admin users search.
+This plugin improves the admin users search.
 Just configure what datas you need to search (or not) and that all :)
 You can choose to configure what default wordpress search (login, url, email, nicename, display_name) and extends search with user metas (last_name, first_name...).

 Free tip: this plugin do more sense with [Admin Columns](https://wordpress.org/plugins/codepress-admin-columns/) ;)